-- SP6.5 The TX provides two 4-20mA analog outputs.
-Each analog output is independent of the other and can be assigned to monitor different functions.
-The available output ranges are RPM, Hottest Non-Stator (Bearing) RTD, Hottest Stator RTD, RMS current, or % Motor Load. - Analog Output #1 Select a function from the available five options to be transmitted from the 4-20mA output.
-Note: If selecting RPM, the Tachometer feedback input signal must be present in order for the TX to give proper output.
-If selecting RTD, the RTD option must be installed and an RTD input signal must be present for a proper output to be given from the analog output. - Analog Output #1 4 mA: Enter a value that the 4mA level will represent for the selected function; typically this value should be 0. - Analog Output #1 20 mA: Enter a value that the 20mA level will represent for the selected function. - SP6.6 Analog Output #2 All of the setpoints and setup screens for Analog Output #2 are the same as those for Analog Output #1.
+- Analog Output #1 Select a function from the available five options to be transmitted from the 4-20mA output.
+Note: If selecting RPM, the Tachometer feedback input signal must be present in order for the controller to give proper output.
+If selecting RTD, the RTD option must be installed and an RTD input signal must be present for a proper output to be given from the analog output. - Analog Output #1 (4 mA): Enter a value that the 4mA level will represent for the selected function; typically this value should be 0. - Analog Output #1 (20 mA): Enter a value that the 20mA level will represent for the selected function. - SP6.4 Analog Output #2 All of the setpoints and setup screens for Analog Output #2 are the same as those for Analog Output #1.